pdxiv/basset-lang/README.md

 ## Architecture

+This implementation uses a **table-driven architecture** throughout, where behavior is defined by data tables rather than hard-coded logic.
+Both the parser (~90% table-driven) and compiler (100% table-driven) use dispatch tables to handle different language constructs.

-The interpreter consists of several key components:
+The system consists of several key components:

 ### 1. Tokenizer (`tokenizer.c`)